QED1224/Toontown-Resources/Guide.md

 ## Was it possible for two gags of the same track, aiming for the same cog, to have different hit/miss results? <a name="misc-3"></a>

-Yes, do to how toon attacks are ordered (see previous question), it was possible for "mismatches" to occur.
-Essentially, this was caused by the fact that attacks are only considered in pairs.
+Yes, do to how toon attacks were ordered (see previous question), it was possible for "mismatches" to occur.
+Essentially, this was caused by the fact that attacks were only considered in pairs.
 For example, consider the following scenario with three Trapless toons with maxed gags (1 - 3) and two level 12 cogs (A and B):

 ```
  B A